juanpablo618/da-academy/README.md

 3. You can choose whichever IDE you want, it could be [PyCharm](https://www.jetbrains.com/pycharm/), [Visual Studio Code](https://code.visualstudio.com/).

 4. Slack Account + headset (For eventual zoom audio calls).
 Please, upload a profile photo to your Slack account so we can easily associate your face with your name.

+5. Create your own [GitHub](https://github.com/) account.
+Follow this [guideline](https://help.github.com/articles/set-up-git) to setup your account.
+Also you can read further about Git in [Try Git](https://try.github.io/levels/1/challenges/1) or [Learn Git Branching](http://pcottle.github.io/learnGitBranching/).

+6. Fork this repo https://github.corp.globant.com/big-data-studio/da-academy to use as a base to host the project code.
+Read [this](https://help.github.com/articles/fork-a-repo/) for instructions.

 → [index](#index)